← Back to chord chart

 Guitar Cadd9 chord diagram Fingering: x-3-0-0-3-0

 Cadd9 is one of the essential Guitar chords.
+On Chordier, this chord appears in 4 different songs.
 On this page, you can find how to play Cadd9, alternative positions, and core chord transitions.

 To play Cadd9, follow these steps: Place index finger on A string fret 3.
 Place ring finger on B string fret 3.